-The Accounting Office disburses all financial aid after being processed and approved by the Financial Aid Office, the Scholarship Office, and the Accounting office.
+The Accounting Services disburses all financial aid after being processed and approved by the Financial Aid & Scholarships Office, and Accounting Services.
 All aid is initially posted to each student's account at the University and then used to pay tuition, fees, books campus housing, and other debts.
-The balance can be picked up at the Cashiers Office on or after the first day of each semester or term.
+The balance can be accessed through E-Refund or a check will be mailed to the student within 14 days of the disbursement.

 - The following offices process and approve the listed financial aid.

-- Financial Aid Office (Kimball 100, 208-496-1600) - Federal Pell Grants, Federal Stafford Subsidized Loans, Federal Stafford Unsubsidized Loans, Canadian government grants, Idaho Promise Scholarships, BYU-Idaho grants, and state and other governmental grants.
+- Financial Aid Office (Kimball 100, 208-496-1600) - Federal Pell Grants, Federal Stafford Subsidized Loans, Federal Stafford Unsubsidized Loans, Canadian government grants, Idaho Promise Scholarships, BYU-Idaho grants, Bureau of Indian affairs, and state and other governmental grants.

 - Scholarships Office (Kimball 120, 208-496-1600) - BYU-Idaho scholarships and scholarships from off-campus.

-- Accounting Office (Kimball 130, 208-496-1900) - vocational rehabilitation grants, military assistance, Bureau of Indian affairs, INEEL, and other grants which have to be billed to a sponsor.
+- Accounting Services (Kimball 130, 208-496-1900) - vocational rehabilitation grants, military assistance, INL, and other grants which have to be billed to a sponsor.

 - Once financial aid has been processed and awarded, the amount will appear on the Class Schedule and Fees Form as a deduction from the amount of tuition and fees owing.
 However, the funds will not be available until the first of the semester or term.
-Each student can also see the amount of approved aid, both the amounts posted and unposted to the student's account here.
+Each student can also see the amount of approved aid, both the amounts posted and unposted to the Personal Account Summary page.

-If students with approved loans are both first time borrowers and new students, they must wait 30 days after the semester or term starts before loans can be disbursed and credited to their personal account.
 If any student is only going to attend one semester, only one-half of the loan will be disbursed at the beginning of the semester, with the second half two months later.
 Students do not have to wait for the Pell Grants.
-First time borrowers must also have completed an Entrance Interview (over the net or in the Financial Aid Office) before the first loan can be given.
+First time borrowers must also have completed an Entrance Counseling (over the web) and Master Promissory Note before the first loan can be given.

 - Students should go to the Cashiers Office to have their aid applied to tuition, fees, etc. and to pick up any remaining balance.
 The student may receive this balance in cash (up to $400) or by check, or it may be left on deposit to be picked up later.